urre/wordpress-nginx-docker-compose/README.md

 + Custom nginx config in `./nginx`
 + Custom PHP `php.ini` config in `./config`
 + Volumes for `nginx`, `wordpress` and `mariadb`
-+ WordPress using [Bedrock](https://roots.io/bedrock/) - modern development tools, easier configuration, and an improved folder structure
++ [Bedrock](https://roots.io/bedrock/) - modern development tools, easier configuration, and an improved secured folder structure for WordPress
 + Composer
-+ PhpMyAdmin
++ [WP-CLI](https://wp-cli.org/) - WP-CLI is the command-line interface for WordPress.
++ [PhpMyAdmin](https://www.phpmyadmin.net/) - free and open source administration tool for MySQL and MariaDB
 + CLI scripts
 	- Create a self signed SSL certificate for using https
 	- Trust certs in macOS System Keychain